-So my name is Ron Mertens, 36 years old from Herzelia, Israel (near Tel-Aviv).
-I'm married to a lovely wife and we have two beautiful daughters.
+So my name is Ron Mertens, 38 years old from Herzelia, Israel (near Tel-Aviv), where I live with my two beautiful daughters.
 I'm a software engineer by trade, and from 1998 to 2005 I worked for three different companies (coding and designing software modems, compilers and ad delivery networks).

 I first heard about OLEDs back in 1998 or so (in a BeOS online forum of all places).
 There was a discussion about invisible tanks, the idea being to cover the tank with flexible displays and, by using a video camera, showing the image behind the tank.
 Someone mentioned OLEDs and it was so interesting I ended up buying a few UDC shares.

 I kept reading OLED news and in 2004 I launched OLED-Info (which was called OL-ED.com at first).
 This was a hobby (and an AdSense experiment) at first, just an aggregation of OLED news.
 The first readers were investors from Yahoo's financial board.
 The site readership kept growing and by 2007 it became the web's leading OLED site (not much competition back then to be honest) where many consumers and industry professional visited to get OLED news and resources.